Environmental activist and author Vandana Shiva discusses on globalization – Turin, 23-27 October 2008

 -Ecological and organic farming contributes to mitigation and adaptation to climate change

--Transition to local, sustainable food systems benefits the environment and public health
+-Transition to local, sustainable food systems benefits the and

 -Genetically modified seeds and breeds: a false solution and dangerous diversion